aljazsim/cli-typescript-code-organizer/README.md

 ### Interface Organization Configuration Section

-Interface organization configuration specifies how interface level elements (properties, indexes, accessors, getters, setters and methods) will be organized.
+Interface organization configuration specifies how interface level elements (readonly properties, properties, indexes, getters and setters and methods) will be organized.
 Here's an example of the default interface organization configuration section:

 ```json
 {